Harem: Ottoman Empire

-The Imperial Harem of the Ottoman sultan, which was also called seraglio in the West, was part of Topkapı Palace.
+The Imperial Harem of the Ottoman sultan, also called seraglio in the West, was part of Topkapı Palace.
 It also housed the valide sultan, as well as the sultan's daughters and other female relatives.
-Eunuchs and servant girls were also part of the harem.
-During the later periods, the sons of the sultan lived in the Harem until they were 12 years old.It is being more commonly acknowledged today that the purpose of harems during the Ottoman Empire was for the upbringing of the future wives of upper-class and royal men.
-These women would be educated so that they were able to appear in public as a wife.
+Eunuchs and enslaved servant girls were also part of the harem.
+During the later periods, the sons of the sultan lived in the Harem until they were 12 years old.

+It is becoming more commonly acknowledged today that the purpose of harems during the Ottoman Empire was for the upbringing of the future wives of upper-class and royal men.
+These women would be educated so that they would able to appear in public as wives.
 In general, however, the separation of men's and women's quarters was never practiced among the urban poor in large cities such as Constantinople, and by the 1920s and 1930s, it had become a thing of the past in middle and upper-class homes.

-Some women of Ottoman harem, especially wives, mothers and sisters of sultans, played very important political roles in Ottoman history, and during the period of the Sultanate of Women, it was common for foreign visitors and ambassadors to claim that the Empire was, de facto ruled by the women in the Imperial Harem.
+The Ottoman sultans normally did not marry in the period circa 1500–1850, but instead procreated with enslaved concubines provided via the Crimean slave trade.
+Some women of an Ottoman harem, especially wives, mothers and sisters of sultans, played very important political roles in Ottoman history, and during the period of the Sultanate of Women, it was common for foreign visitors and ambassadors to claim that the Empire was, de facto ruled by the women in the Imperial Harem.
 Hürrem Sultan (wife of Suleiman the Magnificent, mother of Selim II), was one of the most powerful women in Ottoman history and wielded vast political power.
 The title of Haseki Sultan, was created for her and was used by her successors.

-Kösem Sultan was one of the most powerful women in Ottoman history.
-Kösem Sultan achieved power and influenced the politics of the Ottoman Empire when she became Haseki Sultan as favourite consort and later legal wife of Ottoman Sultan Ahmed I (r.
+Kösem Sultan was also one of the most powerful women in Ottoman history.
+Kösem Sultan achieved power and influenced the politics of the Ottoman Empire when she became Haseki Sultan as the favourite consort and later legal wife of Ottoman Sultan Ahmed I (r.
 1603–1617) and valide sultan as mother of Murad IV (r.
 1623–1640) and Ibrahim (r.
 1640–1648), and grandmother of Mehmed IV (r.
 1648–1687).

 Kösem's son, Sultan Ibrahim the Mad, Ottoman ruler from 1640 to 1648, is said to have drowned 280 concubines of his harem in the Bosphorus.
-At least one of his concubines, Turhan Sultan, a Rus' girl (from the area around modern Ukraine) who came into the Ottoman Empire as a slave sold by Nogai slavers, survived his reign.
+At least one of his concubines, Turhan Sultan, a Russian girl (from the area around modern Ukraine) who came into the Ottoman Empire as a slave sold by Nogai slavers, survived his reign.